agapas/render-selected-frames-blender2.79/README.md

 Simple addon for blender 3d to render selected frames.
 It works with compositor.

 ### Blender version:
-Made nd tested on Blender 2.79 (windows64).
+Made and tested on Blender 2.79 (windows64).
+If you need the latest version for Blender 2.81, check the link: [render-selected-frames](https://github.com/agapas/render-selected-frames)

 ### More info